BodhiOng/Joget-Broadcast-Message-Plugin/README.md

 1. Create a form in Joget with the following fields:
    - A text field for the message content (ID: message_text)
    - A number field for priority (ID: priority) - lower numbers appear first
+   - A select box field for status (ID: status) - when set to "broadcast", the message is broadcast to all users; when empty or any other value, the message is saved but not broadcast

 2. Create records in this form to add broadcast messages